zamscodes/zamscodes/README.md

 - 👋 Hi, I’m @zamscodes
 - 👀 I’m interested in gaining coding experience and developing my skills.
 - 🌱 I’m currently learning python and java.
-- 💞️ I’m looking to collaborate on anything I can do with hardwork and learning!
+- 💞️ I’m looking to collaborate on anything I use my hardworking skills on and further showcase my learnt Python and Java skills! (currently Intermediate)
 - 📫 How to reach me? on my LinkedIn: https://www.linkedin.com/in/zamzam-h-4195661ab/

 <!---